 DATE: Saturday 5 March, 9.30 a.m – 4.00 p.m.

 VENUE: Eastern Hutt School, 53 Kings Crescent, Lower Hutt, Wellington

-Need new songs and new ideas for your preschool and/or primary music classes?
-In this workshop, you will learn tried and true songs from around the world that kids love, learn game songs and rhymes and fun warm-ups for use in the classroom or with children’s choirs.
-Some songs will be age specific and others can be used with different extensions from preschool to primary.
+In Lala’s portion of the day, you will learn tried and true songs from around the world that kids love, learn game songs and rhymes and fun warm-ups for use in the classroom or with children’s choirs.
+Some songs will be age-specific and others can be used with different extensions from preschool to primary.
 We will clap, tap, sing and move around.

 Madagascar-born Lala Simpson is a Wellington-based community music educator and song leader who delights young and old alike with her playful and joyful approach to singing and music-making.

 She has an innate rhythm, a natural singing voice, and a deep passion for empowering individuals and communities through singing.
 Having grown up immersed in music from her homeland, France, Africa, and the Indian Ocean, Lala is a strong believer in the power of singing to help us navigate our world, bring joy, and connect with one another.